ipverse/asn-ip/README.md

 For the list of autonomous systems with their AS number (ASN) and description see [ipverse-asn-info](https://github.com/ipverse/asn-info)

+## Update nodes

+- 2023-9-3: The morons at McAfee decided to insert an entire PEM certificate in the description field.
+Description now is trimmed to a reasonable size.

 ## Use cases
 - Firewalling, e.g. to ban all IP addresses from that notorious, Spam-friendly network provider
 - Route advertisment check, see if/how the routes of a specific autonomous system are seen (even over time, thanks to Git's changelog)